How to generate manufacturing leads for B2B

 For example, a keyword like ‘chemicals’ has very low purchasing intent.
 A keyword like ‘chemical manufacturer’ has better intent.
 A keyword like ‘b2b metalworking chemical manufacturer’ might have excellent intent!

 Finally, search volume is a factor.
 The most relevant keyword in the world isn’t worth anything to you if it never gets searched for.
-Running a sucessful campaign requires balancing keyword cost, competition, intent, relevance, and volume.
+Running a successful campaign requires balancing keyword cost, competition, intent, relevance, and volume.
 Clear as mud?

 Paid search success for manufacturers requires a solid keyword strategy and a well-constructed digital marketing funnel.